 - March 23 – Mark Kurlansky, author of New York Times Best-Sellers Cod, Salt, 1968, and Food of a Younger Land will discuss his new book Havana: A Subtropical Delirium and Cuba’s cultural bright and dark spots with Alexis Romay, Cuban born author of the novels “La apertura cubana” (The Cuban Opening) and “Salidas de emergencia” (Emergency Exits).

-- April 30- Dr. Elisabeth Rosenthal launches her new book, An American Sickness: How Healthcare Became Big Business and How You Can Take it Back, and discusses the hidden truths behind America’s healthcare system and industries with Chief Health and Medical Editor at ABC News Richard E. Besser, M.D.
+- April 30- Dr. Elisabeth Rosenthal editor-in-chief of Kaiser Health News launches her new book, An American Sickness: How Healthcare Became Big Business and How You Can Take it Back, and discusses the hidden truths behind America’s healthcare system and industries with former Chief Health and Medical Editor at ABC News Richard E. Besser, M.D.

 - May 9- Best-selling author and international makeup mogul Bobbi Brown debuts her new book Bobbi Brown’s Beauty From The Inside Out and will be in conversation with Kristen Dollard, brand director and digital editor for Yoga Journal about make up, wellness and confidence.

-- May 19- Watched: A spoken word performance based upon the young adult book of the same name by Marina Budhos about modern day police surveillance in a Queens, NY Muslim community.
+- May 19- “Surveillance Theatre” a live performance piece inspired by the young adult novel “Watched” by Marina Budhos about modern day police surveillance in a Queens, NY Muslim community.

 - June 16 – Jacqueline Woodson, Poet and Newberry and National Book Award winning children’s author (Brown Girl Dreaming, Miracle’s Boys) will debut her first adult novel Another Brooklyn.